Local Band 'Infested Flesh' Brutally Tears Apart Late Capitalism Superstructure

 The band seamlessly synthesizes Deleuzian metaphysics with cryptic, old school death metal to come to new conclusions about how semiotic studies has failed to produce a stable definition of identity.

-Another example of this album’s brutality can be found in the song “Dripping Blood and Screaming for Help,” which questions how economic institutions like the World Bank impose white standards of development on the cultures of sub-Saharan Africa.
+The song “Dripping Blood and Screaming for Help” truly exemplifies the album's brutality.
+In it, the band questions how economic institutions like the World Bank impose white standards of development on the cultures of sub-Saharan Africa.

 When a reporter from The Fishwrapper asked the band’s lead singer Desecrator of Imperial Lust how he got the inspiration to make a death metal album that focused on critiquing late capitalism superstructures, he turned the question on us and asked “What’s a superstructure?”